Tell us what you want

 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

-While it is possible to dive Egypt's wrecks while staying on land, the best way to experience the best wrecks in the Red Sea is by liveaboard.
 The Red Sea is broadly split into two regions, the Northern Red Sea and the Southern Red Sea, each unveiling their own trove of wrecks to explore.

 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.